Franklin Square (Savannah, Georgia)

 The square was destroyed in 1935 with the routing of U.S. Highway 17 on Montgomery Street but was restored in the mid-1980s.
 In 1967, Montgomery Street was changed from two-way to one-way between Jones and Bay streets; in 1985, however, to assist with the restoration of Franklin Square, it was restored to two-way traffic between Bay and Broughton streets.
 In 2019, the bi-directional traffic flow was extended from Broughton to Liberty streets.

+Bethel Church stood in the southwestern trust/civic block in the late 19th century.
+It was replaced by a brick warehouse.

+Sweet Georgia Brown's, a piano bar which gained popularity after its appearance in John Berendt's 1994 book Midnight in the Garden of Good and Evil, was located at 312 West St. Julian Street.